NXPHoverGames/RDDRONE-BMS772/README.md

 NuttX source code for RDDRONE-BMS772

 ## SOSUB Instructions
+To update the firmware you will need to reflasht the MCU using the Jlink Segger and the precompiled binary file.
+Once this is complete you will need to reprogram the BMS using the programming script [here](https://github.com/Southern-Ocean-Subsea/NXP-BMS)

 A raspberry pi has been setup with the below tool chain to compile and upload the latest firmware.
 To upload the latest firmware:
 * Flash a SD card with the latest BMS_compiler image.
 * Power on the PI and make a wired ethernet connection to a router.
 * Connect laptop to the same network.
 You should now be able to make an SSH session (using putty) by connecting to raspberrypi.local port:22
 * Once connected cd drones/nuttx
+* Hook up the JLink Segger to the BMS as follow in the below diagram.
+Make sure the connectors are facing the correct direction.
+Then connect the Segger to the raspberry pi usb port.
-* Once in the correct folder follow the below section [here](#programming-the-bms-with-the-jlink-debugger) of how to connect to the JTAG connector with JLINK segger.
+* Once in the correct folder follow the below section [here](#programming-the-bms-with-the-jlink-debugger) of how to program it with the JLink Segger.
 BMS -> JLink Segger connection looks like this.
 ![image](https://github.com/Southern-Ocean-Subsea/RDDRONE-BMS772/assets/112593920/619d2afa-ee26-45f7-beda-8b7b0ff727d9)

+#